 Understanding these tax aspects can help you structure your MBO in the most financially beneficial way and potentially save thousands or even millions in taxes, depending on the size of the transaction.

-A management buyout occurs when a company’s existing management team purchases all or most of the business from its current owners.
+A Management Buyout is an alternative to traditional exits for business owners.
+It occurs when a company’s existing management team purchases all or most of the business from its current owners.
 This differs from other types of acquisitions because the buyers already work within the company and understand its operations, customers, and potential.
-MBOs typically happen when:
+An MBO typically happens when:

 When the current owners sell their shares, they may be liable for CGT on any profit they make.
 The amount payable depends on factors such as the sale price, the original purchase price, and any applicable reliefs.